Martin J. Gruenberg: Federal Deposit Insurance Corporation (FDIC)

 Gruenberg has served on the FDIC Board of Directors since August 22, 2005, with confirmations by the Senate on July 29, 2005 by voice vote, on March 29, 2012 by voice vote, and on December 19, 2022 by a vote of 45–39.

 From the beginning of his tenure on the board until his first Senate confirmation as chairman in 2012, Gruenberg served as the Senate-confirmed vice chairman.
 He served as acting chairman under President George W. Bush from November 16, 2005 to June 26, 2006, until the confirmation of Sheila Bair.

 Gruenberg also served as acting chairman under President Barack Obama from July 9, 2011 to November 28, 2012.
 In 2011, Obama nominated Gruenberg for a full five-year term as chairman, and was confirmed by the Senate on November 15, 2012.
 He served as chairman of the FDIC from November 28, 2012 to June 5, 2018.
+During this period, Operation Choke Point took place.
+The FDIC and Department of Justice settled multiple lawsuits related to Operation Choke Point for the pressuring of banks to shut down the accounts of legal industries accessing banking services.

-In December 2019, he became is the longest-serving director in FDIC history, surpassing Preston Delano, who served in his capacity as Comptroller of the Currency from 1938 to 1953.
+In December 2019, he became the longest-serving director in FDIC history, surpassing Preston Delano, who served in his capacity as Comptroller of the Currency from 1938 to 1953.

 Under President Joe Biden, Gruenberg served as acting chairman for a third time beginning on February 5, 2022.
 Biden nominated Gruenberg for a second full term in November 2022, and the nomination was confirmed by the Senate on December 19, 2022.
 Gruenberg was sworn in for his second Senate-confirmed term as chairman on January 5, 2023.

+The Wall Street Journal published an article in November 2023 detailing widespread sexual harassment, racial discrimination, and other misconduct issues at the FDIC.
+Following this article, the FDIC and Chair Gruenberg created an action plan to address the situation.
+The agency retained the law firm of Cleary Gottlieb Steen & Hamilton LLP (Cleary Gottlieb) to conduct an independent investigation into its workplace culture.
+The final Cleary Gottlieb report was released in May 2024.
+It found 485 allegations of sexual harassment, sexual assault, racial discrimination, and other forms of misconduct.
+The report noted that employees described the FDIC's workplace culture as “misogynistic,” “patriarchal,” “insular,” and “outdated”.